 Hearing Aid Programs

-HSDC’s quarterly Access Sound Program seeks to provide low cost, refurbished hearing aids to community members in need.
+HSDC’s Access Sound Program seeks to provide low cost, refurbished hearing aids to community members in need.
 Please contact us for more information.

 The hearing aids provided through Access Sound are generous contributions from our local community.
 If you’d like to donate a used hearing aid or related equipment, you can find more information here.